 Students will explore the function and adaptation of the human body emphasizing neuromuscular, cardio-respiratory, gastrointestinal, endocrine, and urinary systems to maintain homeostasis and human health.
 Crosslisted with APPH 3755.
+Note: Credit cannot be awarded for both APPH/BIOL 3751 and APPH/BIOL 3755.

-3.000 Credit hours, 3.000 Lecture hours Prerequisites: APPH 3753 or BIOL 3753
+Prerequisites: APPH 3753 or BIOL 3753